-Syphilis is a common sexually transmitted disease (STD).
-The Center for Disease Control reported over 74,000 new cases in the United States in 2015 and rates have increased since then.
-Syphilis is typically spread through sexual activity and if left untreated can cause serious health concerns.
+Syphilis is typically spread through sexual activity and, if left untreated, can cause serious health concerns.
 Fortunately, it can be treated with a course of antibiotics.

 Increase your knowledge of the symptoms of Syphilis and what steps to take to enjoy a successful recovery.

-Syphilis is a bacterial infection and a sexually transmitted disease with relatively minimal symptoms.
-It is caused by the bacterium Treponema pallidum and is typically contracted during vaginal, anal, or oral sex.
 It can create a syphilitic sore, or chancre, which can form on and around the vagina or penis, around the anus, inside the vagina or rectum, or around the mouth.
-Syphilis is spread mostly through the Syphilitic sore, which is one of the most common symptoms.
+Syphilis is spread mainly through the Syphilitic sore, one of the most common symptoms.

 Syphilis symptoms might be subtle and go overlooked.
-Regular testing ensures that you are aware of your sexual health status, that the bacteria does not spread, and that you prevent unpleasant complications such as Syphilis.
+However, regular testing ensures that you are aware of your sexual health status, that the bacteria do not spread, and that you prevent unpleasant complications such as Syphilis.

 Syphilis is no exception when it comes to self-diagnosis of STDs.
-Did you know that Syphilis symptoms can appear and disappear or never appear?
+But did you know Syphilis symptoms can appear and disappear or never appear?
 This is a possible explanation for why Syphilis is so widespread.
 Because many people with Syphilis are unaware of their infection, they unknowingly spread it to all of their sexual partners.

-Many people mistake Syphilis for a simple rash or an acne breakout since the symptoms are so minor.
-When sores appear around your genitals, it’s a good idea to have them examined and tested for Syphilis.
-A course of antibiotics prescribed by your doctor will efficiently cleanse your body of the infection.
+Many people mistake Syphilis for a simple rash or an acne breakout since the symptoms are minor.
+However, when sores appear around your genitals, it’s a good idea to have them examined and tested for Syphilis.
+In addition, your doctor’s recommended antibiotic regimen will effectively rid your body of the infection.

 It’s sometimes easier to categorize Syphilis symptoms by stage.
 As a result, we’ve broken everything down for you, as seen below.

 Chancres, or round, painless sores, frequently appear during the primary stage and are one of the first signs people notice.
-Because the sores don’t normally erupt all at once, but rather one at a time, they’re easily mistaken for pimples or ingrown hairs.
-When the sores open, a moist fluid is exposed, which is highly contagious.
+Because the sores don’t typically erupt all at once but one at a time, they’re easily mistaken for pimples or ingrown hairs.
+However, when the sores open, a moist fluid is exposed, which is highly contagious.

-Chancres appear 3 to 6 weeks after exposure and are difficult to detect because they aren’t painful and often appear in unexpected areas.
-The vagina, penis, vulva, scrotum, anus, and around the mouth are all common places for them to develop.
-Chancres normally only stay for a few weeks before disappearing on their own.
+Chancres appear 3 to 6 weeks after exposure.
+They are challenging to detect because they aren’t painful and often appear in unexpected areas.
+The vagina, penis, vulva, scrotum, anus, and around the mouth are all familiar places for them to develop.
+Chancres typically only stay for a few weeks before disappearing on their own.

-Safe sex, expert treatment, regular testing, and knowledge of the symptoms of the primary stage of Syphilis can all assist to prevent infection, keep it under control, and ensure that treatment is effective.
+Safe sex, expert treatment, regular testing, and knowledge of the symptoms of the primary stage of Syphilis can all assist in preventing infection, keeping it under control, and ensuring that treatment is effective.

-During the secondary stage of Syphilis, a rash on the soles of the feet, palms of the hands, or other body areas is common.
-The rash is usually non-itchy and difficult to detect.
-It can span a number of years or only a few weeks at a time.
+Palms of the hands covered in a rash, the bottoms of the feet, or other body parts are typical during the latter stage of syphilis.
+The inflammation is usually non-itchy and challenging to detect.
+It can span several years or only a few weeks at a time.

 The development of flu-like symptoms is another common sign in the secondary stage.
-Swollen glands, headaches, muscle aches, fatigue, fever, and a sore throat are some of the symptoms.
+Swollen glands, headaches, muscle aches, fatigue, fever, and a sore throat are some symptoms.
 Hair loss and weight loss are other possible side effects.
-The infection is still present, even if the symptoms go away on their own.
+The infection is still present, even if the symptoms go away independently.